Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Table Representation and Relevance Model

 \end{myitemize}

-Matching triples is the mechanism our approach uses to identify direct matches between question and table.
+Matching triples is the mechanism our approach uses to identify direct matches between a question and a table.

-\mypar{Row-Wise Complete Graph (\textsf{RCG})} One challenge of decomposing a table into its constituent triples is to identify correctly the entity the table represents.
-With an entity-relationship diagram available, this is straightforward, but we do not have access to those in discovery scenarios with large collections of tables.
-Instead, we represent the complete graph of \texttt{subject} and \texttt{objects} in the table, as shown in the \F\ref{fig:table_repre_example}.
+\mypar{Row-Wise Complete Graph (\textsf{RCG})} Representing a table as triples is common practice in the semantic web \mbox{\cite{allemang2020semantic}} community.
+One challenge of doing so is to identify correctly the entity and relationships the table represents.
+With an entity-relationship diagram available (assumed known for semantic web), this is straightforward, but we do not have access to those in discovery scenarios with large collections of tables.
+Instead, we use a complete graph to connect each pair of cells in each row in the table, as shown in the \F\ref{fig:table_repre_example}.
 Furthermore, the table title is included as a special column of each table, thus it is also represented in triples for every row.
 In such complete graph, some edges will be spurious, while others will match the table question, as shown in the example.
-We are not concerned with the spurious relationships because the first-stage retrieval will filter those out if they do not match any question.
+We are not concerned with the spurious relationships because the first-stage retrieval will filter some out if they do not match any question, and the relevance model in Section~\ref{subsec:relevance_model} will learn to distinguish more.
 We show empirically in the evaluation the benefits of such a representation.
 Next we explain how to encode the graph for first-stage retrieval.

-\mypar{Encoding} In this last step, the goal is to encode each triple from the graph produced by \textsf{RCG}.
-To do so we use dense representations because we found they outperform sparse representations based on \textsf{TF-IDF} and \textsf{BM25}, as we show in the evaluation section.
-We use vector representations provided by a pre-trained open question-answering model over text (\cite{izacard2020distilling}).
-The model contains a question encoder (which we use to encode questions) and a passage encoder to encode the triples.
-Before encoding, we represent each triple in a textual format, amenable to be encoded.
-Specifically, the textual format is the table title concatenated with the column name and the value for each cell in a triple.
-The resulting dense vectors are then indexed for first-stage retrieval.
+\mypar{Encoding} In this last step, the goal is to encode each triple (edge) from the graph produced by \textsf{RCG}.
+First we convert each triple into a snippet of text.
+Specifically, a triple text always begins with the table title and is then followed by column name and cell value of \texttt{subject} and \texttt{object}.
+Double quotes and commas are added to indicate the boundary.
+E.g. The triple text for \textit{ (Employment Resource Center , Facility - Hours , M-F: 9AM-5PM; SA: 9AM-1PM)} is \textit{"Public Technology Resources" , Facility "Employment Resource Center" , Hours "M-F: 9AM-5PM; SA: 9AM-1PM".} Second, to encode the tripe text, we use dense representations because we found they outperform sparse representations based on \textsf{TF-IDF} and \textsf{BM25}, as we show in the evaluation section.
+We use vector representations provided by a student dense retrieval model distilled from a pre-trained teacher dense retrieval over text (\cite{izacard2020distilling}), we leave why and how to distill the student model to Section~\ref{sec:implementation} .
+The student model contains a question encoder (which we use to encode questions) and a passage encoder to encode the triples.
+The resulting dense vectors for triples are then indexed for first-stage retrieval.